Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 (PLM) of a project.
 The version number is important when the underlying software pack changes and provides a newer configuration file version.

-Depending on the PLM status of the application, the `csolution` performs for configuration files the following
+Depending on the PLM status of the application, `csolution` performs the following operation for configuration files:
-operation:

 1. **Add** a software component for the first time: the related config file is copied twice into the related `RTE` project directory.
 The first copy can be modified by the user with the parameters for the user application.
 The